Ancestors of Tim Farr and Descendants of Stephen Farr Sr. of Concord, Massachusetts and Lidlington, Bedfordshire, England

 F viii Elizabeth HOVEY was born on 22 Jun 1744.
 She died on 6 Jan 1811.

-Isaac FARWELL [Parents] [scrapbook] 1 was born 2 in 1678 in Chelmsford, Middlesex, Massachusetts, United States.
-He died 3 on 28 Jun 1753 in Mansfield City, Tolland, Connecticut, United States.
-Isaac married Elizabeth HYDE on 28 Jun 1703 in of Mansfield, Tolland, Connecticut, United States.
+Isaac FARWELL [Parents] [scrapbook] 1 was born 2, 3 in 1678 in Chelmsford, Middlesex, Massachusetts Bay Colony, British Colonial America.
+He died 4, 5 on 28 Jun 1753 in Mansfield City, Tolland, Connecticut Colony, British Colonial America.
+Isaac married Elizabeth HYDE on 28 Jun 1703 in Newton, Middlesex, Massachusetts Bay Colony, British Colonial America.

 ISAAC FARWELL3 (Ensign Joseph2, Henry1), b. about 1678, in Chelmsford, Mass. in. probably about 1704, Elizabeth Hyde, of Newton, Mass, She was a dau. of Jonathan and Dorothy (Kidder) Hyde, and was b.
 May 23, 1680, in Newton.
 He is often mentioned between 1700 and 1719 in the land records o!
 Middlesex County, Mass.
 He was of Groton, Mass., Oct.
 22, 1700, when he received land in Groton by deed from his father, Ensign Joseph Farwell.
 He was still residing there Aug.
 22, 1704, when he purchased a dwelling house and land in Dunstable, Mass.
 His first purchase in Medford, Mass., was May 4, 1708, when he gave a negro man named Henry for land owned by Eleazer Wyer of Medford.
 It is probable that he removed to Mansfield, Conn., in 1721, which was his residence until his death, June 28, 1753.
 He is usually called a brickmaker in Middlesex County, Mass., land records, but in several instances his occupation is given as husbandman.